 Import your Papers library and PDFs into Paperpile with just a few clicks:

 First, export your Papers library with the command example)..
 Save your entire library to a file on your desktop (

-In Paperpile open the "Add Papers" menu, choose and add both your exported RIS file and your entire Articles folder to the upload dialog.
+In Paperpile open the "Add Papers" menu, choose and add both your exported RIS file and your entire Files folder to the upload dialog.
 Clickto begin.